dave/scrapy/README.md

 The `scrapy` command will get get the page at `url`, parse it for links and get all pages that are on the same domain.

+Some stats will be outputted during the processing, and a list of URLs will be printed when it's finished.
+You can end the job early with Ctrl+C.

 ### Flags

 Several command line flags are available: